stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 <a class="anchor" name="application-groups"></a>
 ### Application Groups

-An application's group base is the collection of all [groups](#groups) that are accessible to that application.
-This is an aggregate of all groups that are visible to the application, which will be an aggregate view of all the groups that belong to [directories](#directories) associated with that application.

-You define an application's group base by assigning one or more [directories](#directories) to that application.

-In this way, applications do not have _direct_ groups of their own (groups are 'owned' by [directories](#directories)) - groups are instead _made available to_ applications based on associations with directories.
+As we've seen with [application accounts](#application-accounts), applications themselves also do not have _direct_ groups of their own.
+Like accounts, groups are 'owned' by [directories](#directories) and instead _made available to_ applications.

+This means an application's collection of groups is _virtual_.
+This virtual collection is an aggregate 'view' of all groups that are:

+1. directly assigned to the application as an [account store](#account-store-mappings)
+2. in a directory that is assigned to the application as an [account store](#account-store-mappings)

+This is a powerful and convenient feature: as you add or remove account stores from an application to control its user population, you automatically 'bring in' any groups that may be assigned to your user accounts.
+You can interact with this collection, like [search it](#application-groups-search) or [add groups to it](#application-group-register), like you would a normal group collection.

-This is a powerful feature within Stormpath that allows you to segment account populations and control how accounts may use one or more applications.
-For example, you might have an "Admin" group and a "User" group, which would enable very different functionality in your application when a user is associated with one group or the other.
+You can then reference these groups in the application's source code to check group membership and perform Role Based Access Control (RBAC).
+For example, you might have an "Admin" group and a "User" group which would enable very different functionality in your application when a user account is associated with one group or the other.

-**The aggregate collection of all group's across all assigned directories is the application's effective group base.**

-However, many applications do not need this feature.
-The most common use case in Stormpath is to create an application and a single directory solely for the purpose of that application's needs.
-This is a totally valid approach and a good idea when starting with Stormpath.
-However, rest assured that you have the flexibility to control your account populations in convenient ways as you expand to use Stormpath for any of your other applications.
+{% docs info %}
+Most application developers do not need to be aware that an application's `groups` collection is virtual.
+The most common case in Stormpath for simpler apps is to just [create an application with its own directory](#application-create-with-directory) for its own needs.
+Used this way, the application's and the directory's accounts and groups are the same.

+But it is nice to know that you can customize the application's account population with other directories or groups in the future if you need to do so.
+{% enddocs %}

 **Application Groups Collection Resource URI**